jasonmassey/drupal-api-chrome/README.md

 # GitHub Global Search

-This extension for Google Chrome [searches GitHub.com](https://github.com/search) from the omnibar.
+This extension for Google Chrome [searches GitHub.com](https://github.com/search) from the omnibox.

 ## Usage